 The figure’s skin was completely snow white, its eyes meanwhile were just as red as the blood dripping from its mouth.
 It had no hair and every tooth in its head was razor sharp, though its upper canines were far longer than the rest of its teeth.
 The monsters clothes were ratty, and torn and slime dripped from its fingers.
-I could hear a squelching sound as it walked slowly towards us, and it left a slime trail behind it just like a slug.
+I could hear a squelching sound as it walked, barefooted and slowly towards us.
+It actually left a slime trail behind it just like a slug.

 The smell that came from the creature was overwhelming.
 It practically choked me.
 Honestly I wanted to be sick just looking at it.

 We all began to back away slowly from the monster, when all of a sudden one of the women at the back screamed.
 I turned and to my horror saw four similar creatures crawling down the walls of the flaming hotel like spiders.

 I couldn’t believe what I was seeing, but before I could take it in, the monsters suddenly jumped through the air and landed on several people in the crowd, including the woman who had screamed.
 The beasts ripped their throats out in seconds with their bare teeth!
 We all ran.
 Marie, Diana and Clare all kept close to me.
 As we fled through the town we saw people being cornered, beaten, torn apart by ravenous monsters, but there was nothing any of us could do to help them.

 We could hear the creatures roaring and hissing behind us, but none of us looked back.
 I was just so terrified I had no thought other than to get the hell out of this place!